jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

     return flyweights.get(key);
 }
 ```
  __NOTE:__ A __Weak__ reference only makes the unreferenced flyweight element eligible for garbage collection.
-It does not force or ensure it.
+It does not ensure it.
 If garbage collection is not performed, then the flyweight element will be retained.
 This may not necessarily be bad.
 Retaining an unreferenced element until collected creates a window in which another client has the opportunity to acquire it while it's still instantiated.

 ## Combining Concurrency and Memory Leak Solutions
 Let's combine concurrency and memory leak solutions.
 Here's a Java implementation that's ensures that the implementation is thread safe and releases memory by adding a [Collections.synchronizedMap](https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html#synchronizedMap-java.util.Map-):